mbalug7/go-ebyte-lora/README.md

 # go-ebyte-lora
-EBYTE E22 (for now) interface library for Linux, Raspberry PI, written in Go.
+EBYTE interface library for Linux, Raspberry PI, written in Go.

-Experimental phase
+Alpha

 WARNING:
-* It was tested on Raspberry Pi 4 Model B, kernel 5.5
+* Tested on Raspberry Pi 4 Model B, kernel 5.5+
-* There is possibility that this lib will not work on a lower kernel versions, because it is based on Go gpiod library that needs kernel 5.5+ for HW interrupt handling
+* There is possibility that this lib will not work on a lower kernel versions, because it is based on Go gpiod library that needs kernel 5.5+ for proper HW interrupt handling
-* Experimental phase
+* Lib is stil in experimental phase.
+There is no documentation and tests, for now.
-* E22 EBYTE modules should work with this library
+* E22 EBYTE modules should be fully supported
 * E32 support will be added
-* There is still no documentation, just a several comments

-How to connect:
+How to connect E22 module to RPi:
 - `RX -> RPI TX`
 - `TX -> RPI RX`
 - `AUX -> GPIO 25`